 Starting at Rummery Park Campground, the first impression of Peates Mountain trail is a commendable one, taking you through a remarkable rainforest covered in moss.
 From here, you’ll slowly ascend to the summit.
 And although the trees at the top block the hinterland views, you’ll get a vista spot just before reaching the top of the mountain.

 Looking for an overnight hike instead?
 Why not pair Peates Mountain with the Blue Fig Trail and then camp overnight at Rummery Park?
-A perfect weekend in the Byron hinterland.
+A perfect weekend in the Byron Hinterland.